acavella/gosecure/CONTRIBUTING.md

-# Contributing to GoShield
+# Contributing to GoSecure

-We would love for you to contribute to GoShield and help make it even better than it is today!
+We would love for you to contribute to GoSecure and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Code of Conduct](#coc)